-Section 4.3 of NICE's health technology evaluations: the manual (2022) states that EQ-5D should be used to generate utility values, and if these are not available from the trials they can be sourced from literature.
-It also states that to make the case that EQ-5D is inappropriate, qualitative empirical evidence on lack of content validity (whether a test actually measures all the areas it should measure) should be presented.
-Alongside this there should be evidence that EQ-5D performs poorly on tests of validity and responsiveness, sourced from a synthesis of peer-reviewed literature.
-If, based on this evidence, the committee is satisfied that EQ-5D is not appropriate then the following sources of utility values can be used, in order of preference:
+Section 4.3 of NICE's health technology evaluations: the manual (2022) states that the EQ-5D should be used to generate utility values, and if these are not available from the trials they can be sourced from literature.
+It also states that to make the case that the EQ-5D is inappropriate, qualitative empirical evidence on lack of content validity (whether a test actually measures all the areas it should measure) should be presented.
+Alongside this there should be evidence that the EQ-5D performs poorly on tests of validity and responsiveness, sourced from a synthesis of peer-reviewed literature.
+If, based on this evidence, the committee is satisfied that the EQ-5D is not appropriate, then the following sources of utility values can be used, in order of preference:

+Final draft guidance consultation - Ritlecitinib for treating severe alopecia areata in people 12 years and over

+Page 13 of 25

-- other generic preference-based measure
+- another generic preference-based measure

-- condition-specific preference-based measure
+- a condition-specific preference-based measure

 - vignettes

 - direct valuation of own health.